(262) 673-3155District Office

 Will there be a charge for 4K?

-How do I know what 4K site my child will be in?
+How do I know what school my child will attend?

 Will there be transportation for 4K?